Satyam-Panchal/fourier_series_drawing/README.md

 # fourier_series_drawing

-It is easier to understand if you just see what this code does first before reading all the things below , here you go : https://youtu.be/8PUTl3-sIj0
+It is easier to understand if you just see what this code does first before reading all the things below , here you go : https://youtu.be/vMIwgcIMirU

+If you just want to make some drawings and want to know how can you do just that, go here : https://youtu.be/0zXPP7o7_tU

 This Program Draws the any closed curve using famous method of fourier epicycle drawings.
 This program uses the svgs(scalable vector graphics), it is kind of like a photo file format like png or jpeg.For any drawing you want to make you must have its svg file with you.